 - As the employer you must pay any unpaid employer contributions and your staff member must pay theirs, unless you choose to pay it for them.
+As part of any enforcement action we may require that you pay your staff member’s contributions as well as your own.
 You should let your staff know what you are doing.

 - You will then need to let your pension scheme know the amount of unpaid contributions.
 They may let you, and your staff member pay this in instalments, but you’ll need to check with your scheme if this is an option.

 - Depending on what you have agreed with your pension provider, you will need to start making contributions.

 - On an ongoing basis you need to pay the employer and staff contributions into your chosen pension scheme each time you run your payroll.